teijatestaaja/tester2developer/completed_courses.md

 ## Continuous Integration with Jenkins

-Learning about Jenkins has been on my todo list for a long time.
+Learning about [Jenkins](https://www.jenkins.io/) has been on my todo list for a long time.
 I needed to use it at work in a project, this course provided a perfect opportunity to learn about the subject.
 I learned how to create, configure, and execute jobs in Jenkins, including automated test execution.
 I also learned about post-build actions such as reporting and sending emails.

+## JavaSCript

+This course was a basic course on JavaScript, and I needed some easy credits for the Bachelor's degree.
+The course material was rather limited, so I learned how to search information on [MDN JavaScript Guide](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide).
+Using high-order functions and regular expressions were the most useful things I learned on this course.

 ## Front end development